-The oldest part of the whole site is the original, free-standing four-storey castle keep, which King Richard of Cornwall had built on the north-eastern side of the Roman town wall in around 1265 (d).
+The oldest part of the whole site is the originally free-standing, four-storey keep, which was built on the north-eastern side of the Roman town wall in around 1265 (d).

 After Boppard was pledged to the Archbishop of Trier, Baldwin of Luxembourg in 1312, the building measures stalled for a while.
 Not until straight after the military repression of the town by the Archbishop in September 1327 was the tower, which presumably had been damaged, reconstructed and in 1329 (d) an additional defence storey was added.
 In around 1340 (d) the tower was given a steep roof and a two-storey L-shaped extension on its western side.
 As this building showed the Archbishop’s coat of arms on its stepped gable overlooking the Rhine, it can be said to have been the customs house.
 Later followed the construction of a small neighbouring building on the northern side of this customs house.
 The Archbishops of Trier, Kuno and Werner von Falkenstein established a chapel with elaborate murals on the upper floor of the tower at the end of the 14th century or the beginning of the 15th century.
 The area was restored in 1498 (d), immediately after the damage caused by the Boppard War in the summer of 1497.
 The Archbishop of Trier, Karl Kaspar von der Leyen had the Northwest Wing added in 1660 and 1661 (d) as well as the South Wing in 1671.
 After the damage caused by the Palatinate War of Succession a prestigious façade overlooking the Rhine was created under the Archbishop of Trier Johann Hugo von Orsbeck in 1694 and 1695 (d), through the construction of the North Wing and both pavilion-like corner buildings.
 The erection of the East Wing as well as changes to the castle keep in the years up until 1702 (d) marked the end of the rebuilding.
 The gap in the North Wing, immediately east of the keep, which appeared at the turn of the 19th century was only recently closed with a modern building structure.